vigneshavm/Interview-questions/NodejsV1.md

 | `PATCH` | Modify a few fields |
 | `DELETE` | Remove data |

+- **POST is not idempotent** — multiple identical POSTs can create multiple records.
+- **PUT and PATCH are idempotent** — calling them multiple times results in the same final state.

 - The Location header is most commonly used with POST (new resource creation),